ICP-Y2/workshop-week-2-pkk8888/README.md

 **3.2.
 Learning Reflection**

 Write a brief note on the results observed while changing the resistor’s resistance in the simulation.
 What about direction of LED connected?
+WE observed that light sparks brightly when the resistance is 1 kilo ohm as we increase the resistance the LED light gets dimmer.
+LED gets damaged when the resistance is 0.
+So, we can conclude that current flowing through the circuit is inversely proportional to the resistance of the given circuit.
 ```
 ### 4. Simulation 4: Simulating Voltage Divider Circuit
 Create a corresponding circuit with specific components as shown in the following circuit diagram and try to simulate the circuit.